SewoongLab/PLeaS-Merging/README.md

 ## Overview

-Neural networks are not uniquely identified due to weight-space symmetries.
-Two networks with the same architecture but different weights might represent the same function if their weights differ only by permutations.
-This repository provides:
+This repository contains -

-1. **A modular implementation of Git Re-Basin** for finding permutations between neural networks using activation or weight matching
+1. **A modular implementation of [Git Re-Basin](https://arxiv.org/abs/2209.04836)** for finding permutations between neural networks using activation or weight matching
 2. **An extension to partial model merging** using permutation matching and budget constraints
 3. **Our novel PLeaS algorithm**, which optimizes merged models through least-squares training while respecting permutation structure
 4. **Scripts to reproduce our experiments** on various datasets for ResNet models.